Help to flatten the corona curve by displaying a corona banner on your website.

 For the purposes of this post, I will assume that you have already installed, activated and changed the settings in the Cookie Notice WordPress plugin to your liking.

-How I implemented the Corona Banner on my website
+How I implemented this corona banner on my website

-I would have liked a message that displayed that the Corona Banner was now activated on my website along with where I could tweak it.
-This is actually very easy once you realise how to do which I explain in the next section below.
+I would have liked a message that displayed that the corona banner was now activated on my website along with where I could tweak it.
+This is actually very easy once you realize how to do which I explain in the next section.

-How I changed the Corona Banner on my website
+How I changed this corona banner on my website